 EHS data on ages can also be used to assign U-values to these elements.
 The EHS collects data on the age of properties for 'as-built' RiRs, and an estimated age of loft conversions for converted RiRs.
 These two pieces of information are combined to produce the age of a RiR, which can then be matched with the corresponding U-value for each element from the RdSAP table.
-A weighted average U-value, representative of RiRs of all ages, is then be produced using the EHS data on the distribution of RiRs in each age band.
+A weighted average U-value, representative of RiRs built before 2002, is then produced using the EHS data on the distribution of RiRs in each age band.
 The results of this analysis is shown in Table 12 below.